-- Location of this Temples in Tokyo shrine: 2-24-7 Gotokuji, Setagaya 154-0021, Tokyo Prefecture
+Address: Location of this Temples in Tokyo shrine: 2-24-7 Gotokuji, Setagaya 154-0021, Tokyo Prefecture

 Telephone: +81 3-3426-1437

-- Opening Hours: Morning till late afternoon.
+The Gotokuji Temple opening hours are from early morning 9am ish, till late afternoon.
 The shop is generally open till 5pm.

-Toadstool Rating (by the kids)
+Toadstool Rating (by the kids) – Gotokuji Shrine

 Looking for MORE SUPER DOOPER FUN places and temples in TOKYO?